PedroDBFlores/chakra-ui-file-picker/README.md

     placeholder="placeholder"
     clearButtonLabel="label"
     multipleFiles={true}
+    accept="application/json"
 />
 ````

+`placeholder` - (string) Sets the placeholder on the input field

 `onFileChange` - is triggered every time that the file list changes

-`placeholder` - Sets the placeholder on the input field

-`clearButtonLabel` - Sets the label that will be shown on the clear button
+`clearButtonLabel` - (string, optional) Sets the label that will be shown on the clear button.
+Default is 'Clear'

-`multipleFiles` - (boolean) Sets if the input can allow for one of many files at a time
+`multipleFiles` - (boolean, optional) Sets if the input can allow for one of many files at a time.
+Default is false

+`accept` -  (string, optional) Allows to filter the files by type/extension.
+Default is no filter

 ## TODO

-- Accept files based on extension only
+- To be defined